euzu/m3u-filter/README.md

           - TNT
           - PLUS1
 ```

+* `mappings.tag` is a struct
+    - captures: List of captured variable names like `quality`.
+The names should be equal to the regexp capture names.
+    - concat: if you have more than one captures defined this is the join string between them
+    - suffix: suffix for thge tag
+    - prefix: prefix for the tag

 ## The EXTM3U format is an extension of the M3U format.
 m3u has become almost a standard for the formation of playlists of media players and media devices.